 The United States Postal Service (USPS) is a major employer which fills jobs outside of the typical federal process.
 Access those jobs through USPS Careers.
 USPS also offers special consideration for veterans.

-7 Steps to Land Your Competitive Service Job
+8 Steps to Land Your US Federal Government Job

 This is the hiring process used to fill the majority of federal government jobs, those in the competitive service.